 History and Background of the School

-The school has a long history; it was originally established in the village in the 19th Century and the old building can still be seen on Town Street.
+The school has a long history; it was originally established in Bramcote Village in the 19th Century and the old building can still be seen on Town Street.
 The school moved to its current site and building in 1979.
-It is well known in the village and the local area, and is respected as a school which achieves high academic standards.
+It is well known in the village and local area, and is respected as a school which achieves high academic standards.

 The pressure for places for the initial Reception class is high, but places do sometimes become available due to family moves.
-The presence of some children from families with a parent studying at Saint Johns College or the University means there is some movement in the school, although the majority of children stay with us throughout their Primary education from age 4 to 11.
+The majority of children stay with us throughout their primary education from ages 4 to 11.

-Children attend our school from a wide area including Bramcote, Beeston, Chilwell and the City of Nottingham.
-Many are the children of Christian families, some of the children of families attending Saint Michael’s Church, others live locally within the parish of Bramcote and some come through other parental choice.
+Children attend our school from a wide area encompassing Bramcote, Beeston, Chilwell and the City of Nottingham.
+Many are the children of Christian families, some attending Saint Michael’s Church.
+Others live locally within the parish of Bramcote and some come through other parental choice.

-A majority of the staff are practising Christians; all are fully in sympathy with the caring, Christian ethos of the school.
+A majority of the staff are practising Christians and all are fully in sympathy with the caring, Christian ethos of the school.
 The school is fortunate to have such a hard-working, experienced and highly-skilled staff team.

 We will learn together to create a joyful and caring Christian Community.